Beyond the Gym: Functional Fitness to Stay Fit in Your Daily Life

 Counter Push-Ups: Get yourself going with the countertop push-ups.
 How: Position your hands shoulder-width apart on the edge of the counter and step feet behind you, lowering your chest towards the counter This variation pull-up is great for upper body strength and comes in different levels so anyone can start doing them by changing your foot placement.

 Squats on the Refrigerator Door: Work your legs while waiting for the microwave to finish.
-Stand with your back to the fridge and push into it, gently sliding down as if you were pooping in the woods.
+Stand with your back to the fridge and push into it, gently sliding down into a wall-sit position.
 Stay there as long as you can or until your food is ready.
 This exercise works your quads, hamstrings, and glutes — building powerful, lower body strength and endurance in the process.

 Sink Plank Holds: Use it as a sink while waiting for water to boil, or dishes to soak for a plank hold.
 Rest your forearms on the sink edge, and step your feet back with your body in one straight line.
-This exercise helps to strengthen your core, shoulders, and back muscles.
+This exercise may help support core, shoulder, and back strength.

 Cabinet Calf Raises: The next time you reach for an item in an upper cabinet, give your calf muscles a workout.
-Do not let yourself reach any higher than this; maybe just hold a couple of plates or something that you are making a dish with, standing on your tiptoes INTENTIONALLY for a one-sec standalone sentence crossed out each time.
-Doing this simple activity can greatly increase lower leg strength and stability over the long run.
+Hold that elevated position briefly each time you reach up, intentionally rising onto your tiptoes.
+Doing this simple activity consistently may help support lower leg strength and stability over time.

 Dishwasher squats: Instead of bending over to load/unload the dishwasher, every time you need to get something off the ground do a squat.
 It is a functional movement mimicking squats you may do in the gym but with a purpose in your daily life.